 Keep The OS Up-To-Date

-Keeping your smartphone operating system updated doesn’t only run your mobile phone smoothly but also entail security.
+Keeping your smartphone operating system updated doesn’t only run your mobile phone smoothly but also entails security.

 Beware Of Apps And Downloads

 When you plan to download an app, make sure it’s from the official app store, and don’t forget to check the reviews.
-Applications that are not installed from the trusted sources can throw up significant threats to cell phones and your private data.
+Applications not installed from trusted sources can throw up significant threats to cell phones and your private data.

 Backup Your Data